 And speaking of character journeys…

-When you’re in doubt about how to structure your whiteboard animation video, remember this: just tell a good story.
+When you’re in doubt about how to structure your whiteboard and cartoon animation video, remember this: just tell a good story.
 If you “get” the story, you win.

 Here are the ingredients you need:

 - A character, or characters.
 Your video narration may be written in the second person (with the characters as a purely visual presence), or you can make up fictional people your customers can relate to.
 It’s up to you.

 - A problem.
 Something your characters (customers) want to achieve but can’t – or something that causes them pain and inconvenience right now.
 You can’t have a story without conflict, and a problem is what drives it.

 - A solution.
 If your problem is the “before” state, your solution should be the “after” state.
 When your target audience get there with the help of your product or service, their problems will be solved – and it’s your job to reflect that in the story.

 Telling a compelling story is as simple as taking your characters who have a problem all the way to the solution.
 Let’s examine how that works in practice…